Daily COVID-19 update: 10 new cases in Freeborn County - Albert Lea Tribune

 According to state officials, the state’s average positive test rate increased to 6.7%.

+According to data through Thursday from The COVID Tracking Project, the 7-day rolling average of daily new cases in Minnesota has risen over the past two weeks from 1,073 new cases per day on Oct.
+7 to 1,521 on Oct.
+21.

+Counties in western Minnesota closest to North Dakota and South Dakota are experiencing some of the highest case growth statewide, with Rock and Chippewa counties each seeing more than 1,100 new cases per 100,000 people over the past two weeks.

-Thirteen new deaths were reported across the state, including one in Steele County.
+Thirteen new deaths were also reported across Minnesota, including one in Steele County.
 Other counties with deaths included Dakota, Hennepin, Mahnomen, Mille Lacs, Otter Tail, Pipestone, Ramsey, Rock, Wadena and Washington counties.
 The residents who died ranged in age from mid-40s to early 90s.
 Two resided in long-term care or assisted living facilities.

 The state has now had 2,314 total deaths, of which 1,623 resided in long-term care or assisted living facilities.